How to light, refuel & extinguish your fire

 Safely Extinguishing the Fire

 HETAS advises against shutting your vents down too early.
-Trapping gases too soon can cause incomplete combustion, soot buildup, or even CO release.
+Trapping gases too soon can cause incomplete combustion, soot build up, or even CO release.

 Here’s what to do:

 Never use water – it can crack your stove or flue lining.
-Use a layer of ash or sand if you need to smother embers.

-Empty ashes safely into a metal container once cold
+Empty ashes safely into a metal container once cold.

 Carbon Monoxide Alarm Reminder